Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Results

-The first event was registered November 21--23, and was associated with a low pressure system that originated south of Iceland and traveled to Northern Norway, causing strong easterly winds in Southern Norway.
+The first event was registered on November 21--23, and was associated with a low pressure system that originated south of Iceland and traveled to Northern Norway, causing strong westerly winds in Southern Norway.
 Due to this event, \acrshort{metno} had to issue warnings of high water levels (with an uncertainty of 5--10 cm) and strong winds.
 The consequences associated with the sea-level warning were local floods and risk of small damage on infrastructure and buildings along the coastline.
 The event is illustrated in Fig.\ref{fig:case_ml_oper_stormsurge_nov2020}.
+This figure was constructed by taking the values of lead time $t+1$ associated with seven forecast runs.
+Note that each Nordic4-SS forecast and, subsequently, each \acrshort{ml} prediction is generated every 12 hours.
 We see that the predicted storm surge was above 80 cm, overestimating the actual event that resulted in a storm surge of about 70 cm.
 At the peak of the event, the error in Nordic4-SS is -12 cm (Fig. \ref{fig:case_ml_oper_stormsurge_nov2020_error}), slightly outside the uncertainty range, but after correcting with \acrshort{nn}s the error is reduced to 4 cm.
 Moreover, the wind speed and direction predicted with MEPS for the peak of the event were of 4 m/s and $260 ^\circ$.
 The average residuals in the polar plots for these values indicate a moderate underestimation of Nordic4-SS, which is the opposite of what occurred.